jvandemo/ZendService_Oauth2/README.md

 - Write more and better documentation
 - Implement automatic state generation and persistance
 - Provide more unit tests
+- Provide composer package
+- Provide sample to use as service in Zend Framework 2

 ### Live demo